 2. Focus on the candidate’s favorite tool

 Your interview should emphasize what the candidate knows best.
 For a great engineer, learning a new tool, language, or technology is easy.
-What you should really focus on is how well they know their favorite tools.
+What you should really focus on in hiring programmers is how well they know their favorite tools.
 Do they only know enough to get by, or do they understand the underlying mechanics of the tool?
 This can tell you a ton about a candidate, including how they learn, how curious they are, how they communicate, and whether they’ll be able to adopt the tools your team uses.

 3. Observe how your candidate responds to feedback

 No team is exempt from conflict, so use the technical interview to see how your candidates react to feedback on their ideas and work.
 I like to choose something controversial, or I take a stance on something they’ve provided to see how they consider an alternate perspective.
 Sometimes they say, “Well, this is how we do it” or “That’s not a problem anyone else has had”.
 These are red flags.
 Better responses might be, “Can you explain more?” or “How could I make it better?”.
 This tells me the candidate is open to a discussion and wants to learn.
 It also shows me whether the candidate is focused on collaborating around an issue versus preserving their ego.
+Curious and humble programmers will take you far.
 Don't forget: The cost of hiring programmers that deflect criticism instead of learning from it is high.

 4. Dig into their dev-related activities outside of work